rameshgkwd05/cs733-raft/README.md

 #NOTE
-The code is not ready for evaluation yet.
+The code is not ready for evaluation.
-It will be ready for evaluation by Next Monday night ,i.e. 30th March,2014

 Thank you Sir, for your patience.